jordan-g/Temporal-Deep-Learning/network.md

 ## Training Set

 The training set consists of 10 classes of input-target sequences – each class is based on a distinct set of input and target sequences which are perturbed slightly in order to generate different examples from that class.
-Note that the target here refers to the target \textit{event rates} of the output layer units (see Network Structure and Dynamics).
+Note that the target here refers to the target *event rates* of the output layer units (see Network Structure and Dynamics).
 For a given class, we first randomly generate the canonical input & target output sequences which examples from that class will be based on.
 The canonical sequence for input unit $i$ is given by a randomly generated sinusoidal curve:

 \begin{equation}
 x_i(t) = A_i \text{cos}(B_i t + C_i) + 0.5